The Indigenous Business & Public Administration Program emphasizes a unique Indigenous perspective on business management and Indigenous governance.

-The Regina Campus is the home of the IBPA programs, with classes offered at the Northern Campus (both face-to-face and by videoconference), online, and may include distance options (by videoconference).
-Students can pursue either full-time or part-time opportunities in the following programs:
+The Regina Campus is the home of the IBPA programs, with classes offered at the Saskatoon and Northern Campus via in-person, hybrid, and online.
+It may include off-campus classes through community-based programs.
+Students can pursue either full-time or part-time courses.

 The Bachelor of Administration degree offers students the option of specializing in several core concentration areas.
 Within the degree, students have the option to major in: